gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries/README.md

 #### For Local Testing

 Open up 3 separate terminal windows.
 In one start up the Django local server, `python manage.py runserver`.
-In the second one start up the redis server, `redis server`.
+In the second one start up the redis server, `redis-server`.
 And finally start up the Celery worker, `celery -A citystreets.celery worker`.

 Now you are able to test/run the Celery worker.